tylerwillis/split-flap/README.md

 3. **Server**: A Node.js application (`app.js`) serves the data through an API endpoint
 4. **Frontend**: HTML/CSS/JS creates the animated split-flap board display
 5. **Auto-refresh**: The board refreshes every 5 minutes with the latest data
+6. **Community Integration**: Users can join a Discord community for SF newcomers directly from the board

 ## 🔧 Customizing Listings